Bride of Frankenstein-1935

 Grade: B+

-Set forty years to the day (Halloween Eve and Halloween, naturally!), the audience is first given a summary of killer Michael Meyer’s (Nick Castle) time spent in Smith Grove Sanitarium once captured following the 1978 Haddonfield killing spree.
+Set forty years to the day (Halloween Eve and Halloween, naturally!), the audience is first given a summary of killer Michael Myers’ (Nick Castle) time spent in Smith Grove Sanitarium once captured following the 1978 Haddonfield killing spree.

 Meanwhile, Laurie has been living with post-traumatic stress disorder since her attack and lives in a constant state of paranoia.

 With two failed marriages and a daughter, Karen (Judy Greer), who is traumatized by her mother’s anxiety, Laurie’s life has not been easy.
-As an aside, I just love how Laurie dons the same hairstyle she had at age seventeen.
+As an aside, I love how Laurie dons the same hairstyle she had at age seventeen.

-When the inevitable happens and Michael escapes by presumably causing a bus accident off-screen, the action truly begins.
+When the inevitable happens, and Michael escapes, presumably by causing a bus accident off-screen, the action truly begins.
 The coincidence of this happening on Halloween night is to be expected and embraced.

-There are several certainties with a horror film like Halloween.
-We know there will be “kills”, we know there will be an inevitable showdown between Laurie and Michael Myers to conclude the film.
-The fun is in the trip we take to get there.
-Who will be offed and how?
-A butcher-knife? other Halloween delights?
+There are several certainties about a horror film like Halloween.
+We know there will be “kills,” and an inevitable showdown between Laurie and Michael Myers will conclude the film.

-Since there are arguably three female leads and three generations of Strode’s, will the film make one of them feel Michael’s deadly wrath?
+Since there are arguably three female leads and three generations of Strodes, will the film make one of them feel Michael’s deadly wrath?

-Finally, as Allyson sits in the back of her class and glances out the window she sees not Michael, but Laurie standing across the street staring at her.
-These gems are in large part thanks to clever writing and study.
+Finally, as Allyson sits in the back of her class and glances out the window, she sees not Michael, but Laurie standing across the street, staring at her.

 Frankenstein-1931